 GeneCards Summary for CELA3A Gene

 CELA3A (Chymotrypsin Like Elastase Family Member 3A) is a Protein Coding gene.
 Diseases associated with CELA3A include Holoprosencephaly 1.
 Among its related pathways are Collagen chain trimerization and Pancreatic secretion.
-GO annotations related to this gene include serine-type endopeptidase activity.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
 An important paralog of this gene is CELA3B.

 UniProtKB/Swiss-Prot for CELA3A Gene